Who are the RSC Speciality Chemicals Sector?

 The Speciality Chemicals Sector (SCS) was formed in 1995 and aims to highlight industrial advances in speciality, fine and performance chemicals and to promote their development, application and use.
 This is achieved primarily by the organisation of international conferences on emerging or rapidly changing areas of chemistry and technology relevant to both its industrial and academic members.

-The Sector activities are coordinated by a committee of members who meet three times a year.
-The committee sets the conference programme and supports educational activities through its subsidiary, the North West Trust.
+The Sector activities are coordinated by a committee of members who meet twice a year.
+The committee sets the conference programme and supports educational activities through its RSC SCS Education Grants Scheme.

 The SCS has about 300 members who receive information on future events as well as reports on past activities.
 Members are encouraged to join the committee, contribute ideas, or help run a conference.